 Join in the celebration and share your stationery love using the hashtags #StationeryDay and #WorldStationeryDay.

-National Stationery Week, celebrated from 13-19 May 2024, highlights the importance of handwritten notes and the joy of using physical stationery items.
+National Stationery Week, celebrated in 2025 from 12-18 May, highlights the importance of handwritten notes and the joy of using physical stationery items.

-With themes like #NatStatWeek, #WritingMatters, and #LoveStationery, this week encourages people of all ages to pick up a pen, pencil, or any other stationery tool and express themselves.
-Whether it’s a letter to a friend, jotting down ideas, or drawing, stationery enables creativity and connection in a uniquely personal way.
+With themes like #NatStatWeek, #WritingMatters, and #LoveStationery, this week inspires people of all ages to pick up a pen, pencil, or any stationery tool and express themselves.
+From writing a letter to a friend to sketching or jotting down ideas, stationery fosters creativity and meaningful connection in a personal way.

-National Notebook Day, celebrated on the third Thursday in May, is a day for all who have a penchant for pristine pages and beautiful bindings.
-Whether you’re a bullet journalist or a sketchbook addict, there’s no denying the allure of a fresh notebook.
+National Notebook Day, celebrated on the third Thursday in May, is perfect for anyone who loves pristine pages and beautiful bindings.
+It’s a celebration of creativity, organization, and the endless possibilities a blank notebook holds.

 Did you know that the notebook dates back to the 17th century, where it was a treasured tool for luminaries like Leonardo da Vinci?
 His famous notebook filled with inventions and ideas is now a priceless artifact!